HandOfGod94/jacoco-cov-badge-maven-plugin/CONTRIBUTING.md

 * for bug it will be `Bug`
 * for task it will be `Task`

-Feel free to drop a mail on : gahan94rakh@gmail.com if you have more queries.
+Feel free to drop a mail on : gahan94rakh@gmail.com or ask it on gitter if you have more queries.
 Happy Coding !!